Euloge Ahodikpe

-Euloge Daniel Ahodikpe (born 1 May 1983) is a French-born Togolese footballer who plays as a midfielder for US Chantilly.
+Euloge Daniel Date Ahodikpe (born 1 May 1983) is a footballer who plays as a midfielder for US Chantilly.
+Born in France, he represented the Togo national team.

+Early life

+Ahodikpe was born in 1983 in the 13th arrondissement of Paris, to Togolese parents.
+He acquired French nationality on 16 December 1998, through the naturalization of his parents.

 Career

 Ahodikpe started his senior career at Créteil and subsequently played for Lombard-Pápa TFC and a loan period at Diósgyőri VTK before moving to Diyarbakırspor.
 In the summer of 2012 he joined English non-league club Macclesfield Town but departed from the club in late September, opting to return to France.